EricMarcon/SpatDiv/README.md

 ![Map of the mixing index](https://EricMarcon.github.io/SpatDiv/articles/SpatDiv_files/figure-html/MapPlot-1.png)

-This is a preliminary version of a package designed to measure spatially-explicit diversity.
+This was a preliminary version of a package designed to measure spatially-explicit diversity.
+All of its features are now included in the [divent](https://github.com/EricMarcon/divent) package.

 Refer to the [Vignette](https://EricMarcon.github.io/SpatDiv/)